World Literatures

 WLT 276 #MeToo: Sex, Gender and Power Across Cultures (4 Credits)

 When it comes to sex and gender, how do power dynamics promote or thwart freedom, belonging and love?
-As #MeToo and other movements challenge cultures of oppression, how do such struggles relate to the ecological, capitalist, and humanitarian crises that threaten life as we know it?
+As #MeToo and other movements challenge cultures of oppression, how do such struggles relate to the ecological, capitalist and humanitarian crises that threaten everyday life?
 Learning from feminisms, this course questions persistent structural binaries: mind/body, human/animal, man/woman, culture/nature.
-Drawing on literature, philosophy and journalism, we examine how social constructions of gender, class, race, and disability coalesce with material bodies, spaces, and conditions to form habits of subjectivity and patterns of life. {L}
+Drawing on literature, philosophy and journalism, the class examines how social constructions of gender, class, race and disability coalesce with material bodies, spaces and conditions to form habits of subjectivity and patterns of life.
+Enrollment limited to 40. {L}

 Fall, Spring, Alternate Years